By Keith Grabowski

 The other most common error occurs when the receiver breaks around his inside leg because he does not get his hip open.
-Each of those can be seen in the video below from spring 7-on-7s.

 When done correctly, the difference is enough to be able to get into the window and have the room to make the catch as seen below.